RyuuXS/Reforestation/README.md

-## Q: What did the spaghetti say to the other spaghetti?
-## A: Pasta la vista, baby!
+## Why did Dracula lie in the wrong coffin?
+He made a grave mistake.